hyperspy/start_jupyter_cm/README.md

 ![Jupyter context menu entries in windows](/images/jupyter_cm_gnome.png)

-When selecting multiple folders, one instance of Jupyter QtConsole/notebook will be open in each of the selected folders.
+When selecting multiple folders, one instance of Jupyter QtConsole/notebook opens in each of the selected folders.
 Selecting a file starts Jupyter in the file directory.

 Note that in GNOME the processes run in the background.
 As of Jupyter Notebook